 Did you know that there’s a connection between stroke and gum disease?
-People with periodontal (gum) disease have two to three times the risk of having a stroke, heart attack, or other serious cardiovascular event.
+Your mouth has thousands of bacteria, and some can affect other parts of your body.
+When bacteria from the mouth enter the blood vessels, they attach to fatty plaques in the heart’s blood vessels (coronary arteries).
+This buildup may lead to heart attacks or stroke.
+In fact, people with gum disease have two to three times the risk of having a stroke, heart attack, or other serious cardiovascular event.

-If you notice any of the symptoms below, make an appointment with your dentist.
-The sooner you seek care, the better your chances of reversing any damage and protecting your total health.
+If you notice any symptoms of gum disease, make an appointment with your dentist.
+The sooner you seek care, the better your chances of reversing any damage and protecting your overall health.

-Members with health and dental plans from HMSA who have a stroke are enrolled automatically.
-Dental members who don’t have a health plan with HMSA can easily enroll online.
+If you have health and dental plans from HMSA and have a history of stroke, you’re automatically enrolled.
+If you don’t have a health plan with HMSA, you can easily enroll online.

 Check our provider directory to see if your dentist is in-network, or find a participating provider.